blacklightpy/vaultofknowledge/Executions in Judah-ism.md

 > אֲמַר לֵיהּ רַב אַחָא בְּרֵיהּ דְּרָבָא לְרַב אָשֵׁי: דִּלְמָא בְּדִינָא קָם בַּהֲדֵיהּ, אִי נָמֵי פַּיּוֹסֵי פַּיְּיסֵיהּ.
 >
 > **Rav Aḥa, son of Rava, said to Rav Ashi:** The fact that the voice will cease after Rabbi Yehuda ben Tabbai’s death is inconclusive as proof that the voice is not that of the executed witness. **Perhaps** the reason that the voice of the executed person will no longer be heard is that **he confronted** Rabbi Yehuda ben Tabbai **in trial** before the heavenly court, obviating the need for crying from his grave. **Alternatively,** perhaps Rabbi Yehuda ben Tabbai **appeased** the executed witness in the World-to-Come, and there is silence because no grievances remained.

-- Shimon ben Shatach and his court executing eighty women for practicing witchcraft ([Sanhedrin 45b](https://www.sefaria.org/Sanhedrin.45b.20-21?lang=bi&with=all&lang2=en), and more details in [Rashi ibid.
-45b](https://www.sefaria.org/Sanhedrin.45b.21?lang=bi&p2=Rashi_on_Sanhedrin.45b.21.1&lang2=bi), from Yerushalmi Chagigah 2:2 and Sanhedrin 6:6) (Mass kill)
-- ...and then having his own son convicted (based on false testimony) and executed ([Rashi ibid.
-44b](https://www.sefaria.org/Sanhedrin.44b.13?lang=bi&p2=Rashi_on_Sanhedrin.44b.13.3&lang2=bi), from Yerushalmi Sanhedrin 6:3) (own son)
-- Someone being executed "in the days of the Greeks" for riding a horse on Shabbos ([Yevamos 90b](https://www.sefaria.org/Yevamot.90b.10?lang=bi&with=all&lang2=en), [Sanhedrin 46a](https://www.sefaria.org/Sanhedrin.46a.11-12?lang=bi)) (Greek law was valid, but people were lazy with the mitzvot at the time)
-- Yeshu Hanotzri, also known as Ben Stada and Ben Pandira, who was executed on Erev Pesach ([Sanhedrin 43a](https://www.sefaria.org/Sanhedrin.43a.20-21?lang=bi&with=Rashi&lang2=en) and 67b, uncensored editions).
-A lot of ink has been spilled on the question of whether this person is identical with the founder of Christianity.
-- The _mekallel_ at the end of Parshat Emor (see: [Vayikra 24:10-16](https://www.sefaria.org/Leviticus.24.10-16?lang=bi&with=all&lang2=en), and [23](https://www.sefaria.org/Leviticus.24.23?lang=bi&with=all&lang2=en))
-- The _mekosheish etzim_ in Parshat Shelach (see: [Bamidbar 15:32-36](https://www.sefaria.org/Numbers.15.35-36?lang=bi&with=all&lang2=en))
-- On [Gittin 57a](http://www.dafyomi.org/index.php?masechta=gitin&daf=57a&go=Go) a father and son are put to death for sleeping with a betrothed young woman on yom kippur.
-- The words 'a father and son...
-Yom kippur' are used again in [Bava Metzia 83b](http://www.dafyomi.org/index.php?masechta=bava_metzia&daf=83b)

 ### Shimon ben Shatach executing 80 women who practiced witchcraft